C Connor Beam

 After you finish painting, you're almost there.
 All that's left is to apply some Acrylic Finisher to add a little bit of extra protection to the deck.

 Thanks to Bryan for stopping by and creating this tutorial.
-Again, make sure to check out the full video for a more detailed walkthrough, and go ahead and follow @swellguycustoms on Instagram
+If you're looking for more tips on how to paint a skateboard, including advanced techniques, make sure to check out the full video for a more detailed walkthrough, and go ahead and follow @swellguycustoms on Instagram

 Don't forget to follow Angelus on Instagram as well, and make sure to check out our online store to grab the materials you need for your next custom project.